 However, if you simultaneously press the Speed Increase and Decrease buttons, you can set your treadmill to metric units (km/h and kilometers).

 The time/distance window alternates these two metrics, showing each for 5 seconds.
-Finally, the pulse and calories window shows only the pulse reading if you hold on to the pulse sensors and only the calories if you don’t use the sensors.
+Finally, the pulse and calories window displays only the pulse reading if you hold on to the pulse sensors and only the calories if you don’t use the sensors.

 Overall, the console is pretty easy to use.
 It only has three buttons.
 These are Start/Stop, Increase Speed, and Decrease Speed.
 Furthermore, their functions are pretty obvious.
 Like any other treadmill, the T50 has a magnetic safety key.